Course Catalog 2024-2025

 ENG 296 Colloquium: Advanced Fiction Writing Workshop (4 Credits)

 This course helps more advanced fiction writers improve their skills in a supportive workshop context, which encourages experimentation and attention to craft.
-The course focuses on technique, close reading and the production of new work.
-Students submit manuscripts for discussion, receive feedback from peers and revise their work.
+The course focuses on technique, close reading, and the production of new work.
+Students submit manuscripts for discussion, receive feedback from peers, and revise their work.
 They keep a process journal and practice mindfulness to cultivate powers of focus and observation.
 Students read Reading Like a Writer by Francine Prose and short fiction by authors in different genres.
-Prerequisite: ENG 206 or equivalent.
+Prerequisite: ENG 206 or any topic of ENG 245, or equivalent.
 Enrollment limited to 12.
-Writing sample and instructor permission required. {A}{L}
+Writing sample required.
+Instructor permission required. {A}{L}

 Fall, Spring